Updated Summer 2021

 My top picks for a safe and healthy conventional feeling mattress are these five options below.

 They don’t contain latex or polyurethane foam.
-These options don’t contain wool.
-I like wool, but the most sensitive are often looking to avoid this allergen trigger.
+I list options without wool for the most sensitive who are often looking to avoid this allergen trigger.

 They are also free of flame retardants.

-The Echo is made of GOTs certified cotton and Oeko-Tex certified wool with springs.
+The Echo is made of GOTS certified cotton and GOTS certified wool with springs.
 No polyester here.
-It is $1,050 for a queen (firm).
+It is $1,099 for a queen (firm).

 For a proper spring mattress, this is the price to beat.
 They often run promotions, which I post the codes for here.
-The current black Friday/cyber Monday code is MCFHWINTER (125-175$ off).
+The current Labor Day code is USAMADE (up to 225$ off).